taocpp/config/doc/Writing-Config-Files.md

 # Value Extensions

-Value extensions produce a single value and can be used wherever a single value was expected.
+Value extensions produce a [JAXN] value and can be used wherever a value is expected.
+Note that whitespace is significant within value extensions, i.e. whitespace must be used as shown and comments are forbidden.

 ## binary